 You can still make a PPI claim under the 'Plevin' legal ruling.
 If ACF Car Finance charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment, you may be due a refund.

-Recover undisclosed PPI commission from ACF Car Finance
+Recover your PPI from ACF Car Finance due to undisclosed commission

 How we can help with your ACF Car Finance 'Plevin' PPI claim